edinburgh-rbm/mois-examples/pendulum/index.md

  * The Planar Pendulum is parametrised by two variables,
  * the mass and length of the pendulum.
  */
-case class Pendulum(m: Double, l: Double)
+class Pendulum(m: Double, l: Double)
      extends HamiltonianProcess("Planar Pendulum") with Math {
   // declare the variables
   val θ = Double("ex:θ")